k-gourav/Wordmap-Your-Vocabulary-Companion/README.md

 - **Audio Pronunciation**: Listen to the correct pronunciation of words.
 - **Synonyms**: View synonyms for words to enhance vocabulary.
 - **Theme Toggle**: Switch between light and dark themes for a customized interface.
-- **Font Selection**: Choose between different fonts for better readability.
+- **Mode Selection**: Choose between different personality modes to improve personalized experience.
 - **Responsive Design**: Optimized for mobile, tablet, and desktop devices.

 ## Technologies Used